 A labeling law that requires retailers, such as full-line grocery stores, supermarkets, and club warehouse stores, to notify their customers with information regarding the source of certain foods.
 Food products covered in the law include muscle cut and ground meats: beef, veal, pork, lamb, goat, and chicken; wild and farm-raised fish and shellfish; fresh and frozen fruits and vegetables; peanuts, pecans, and macadamia nuts; and ginseng.

 COOL labels can help you make sustainable food choices.
 How?
 For example, when considering your vegetables and fruits.
-To maintain a healthy, sustainable diet it is important to eat a wide variety and several servings of fresh fruit and vegetables everyday.
+To maintain a healthy, sustainable diet it is important to eat a wide variety and several servings of fresh fruit and vegetables every day.
 Yet finding sustainable produce can be confusing, especially in the winter months when local, seasonal food availability declines.
 A lot of the fresh produce you see in grocery stores in the United States (and other foods) are imported from Asia, China, Mexico, and Central and South America.
 These countries have different laws on pesticide application than we have in the United States.
 In some instances pesticides that have been banned in the U.S. because of their toxicity are used on crops in these import countries.
 To reduce your exposure to banned pesticides, choose USA grown or organic.
-For more information on choosing domestic and imported produce see the Buying section.

 Pesticide residues can pollute water, are a concern to human health, and can harm ecosystems.
 In addition, pesticides are associated with the recent deaths and the dramatic decline of several species of migrating song birds.